 Photographs, music, or video may be used in a classroom, as long as access to the presentation will be limited to class participants.
 The copyright fair use provision explicitly provides for classroom use of copyrighted material.
 Instructors and students may perform and display their own educational projects or presentations for instruction.

-May I upload sound recordings to my Moodle course site?
+May I upload sound recordings to my Canvas course site?

-Yes, as long as the original recordings or sound files are obtained legally and it is only shared within a secure Moodle course (not posted on the Web).
+Yes, as long as the original recordings or sound files are obtained legally and it is only shared within a secure Canvas course (not posted on the Web).